Kandyty: History

 In 1820 2 manors, 21 farms, 4 cottages and 6 craftsmen existed.

-Until 1945 the area was part of the German Province of East Prussia, Kanditten was occupied by the Soviet Red Army on 18 February 1945 throughout the East Prussian Offensive.
-After World War II the area became part of Poland under the terms of the Potsdam Agreement.
+From the 18th century, it was part of the Kingdom of Prussia, and from 1871 to 1945 it part of Germany, within which was administratively located in the province of East Prussia.
+The village was occupied by the Soviet Red Army on 18 February 1945 throughout the East Prussian Offensive.
+After World War II the area became again part of Poland under the terms of the Potsdam Agreement.

+From 1959 to 1961 it was administratively located in the Górowo County in the Olsztyn Voivodeship.